smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

+.. _sec:top-level:

 Top Level
 =========

-In this section 'top-level' syntax elements are presented, i.e. the syntax elements which are not nested inside others.
 There are two types of top level syntax elements.
-There are those which *configure functionality* and others which plainly *paste source* code into locations of the generated code.
+There are those which *configure functionality* and others which plainly *paste source code* into locations of the generated code.

 .. _sec:top-level-configuration: